joelphimes/Niger-Political-Shift-Examination/README.md

 <img src="./img/PG2.png">

 Analysis:\
-(Making Sense of the Negative GDP and Negative Inflation): Negative GDP growth and deflation in an economy like Niger's can result from external and internal factors.
+Negative GDP growth and deflation in an economy like Niger's can result from external and internal factors.
 External shocks, such as a drop in crucial export prices and domestic challenges like political instability or droughts, can hinder economic growth.
 Concurrently, deflation can arise from reduced consumer demand, excess production capacity, or import deflation from trading partners.
 The combined occurrence of negative GDP growth and deflation can create a self-reinforcing cycle where reduced spending from deflation further depresses economic activity.
 In Niger, vulnerabilities produced by regional instability can significantly influence these economic indicators.

 Other Context:\
 GDP Growth (annual %):\